How good is your Laplace approximation of the Bayesian posterior? Finite-sample computable error bounds for a variety of useful divergences: Conclusions and future work

 \section{Conclusions and future work}

 We provide bounds on the quality of the Laplace approximation that are computable and hold under the standard assumptions of the Bernstein--von Mises Theorem.
-We control the total-variation distance, the 1-Wasserstein distance and another useful integral probability metric.
+We control the total-variation distance, the 1-Wasserstein distance, and another useful integral probability metric.
 Our bounds on the total-variation and 1-Wasserstein distance are such that their sample-size and dimension dependence cannot be improved in general.
+However, the constants in our bounds are evidently sub-optimal, which makes our bounds unnecessarily large for small and moderate sample sizes.
+We hope that the values of those constants may be reduced in the future.

 An interesting question is whether, for multivariate posteriors, we could derive bounds on more general integral probability metrics, in a way similar to our univariate \Cref{theorem_univariate}.
-We proved \Cref{theorem_univariate} using Stein's method and we present it as part of the supplementary material.
+We proved \Cref{theorem_univariate} using Stein's method and we present it as part of the appendix.
 Whether or not this result could be extended to the multivariate context is to a certain extent a question about the applicability of techniques like Stein's method in dimension greater than one for measures truncated to a bounded convex set.
 So far we have struggled to find enough theory that would let us compute useful bounds using this approach.